An Electric Bike

 Can I use an electric bike offroad?

 Much like a non electric bike, electric bikes come in a wide variety of styles, each designed to excel at a certain type of riding and terrain.
-Many, such as electric mountain bikes and electric gravel bikes, are built with off-road cycling in mind, and some such as electric hybrid bikes are developed to perform across a range of surfaces.
+Many, such as electric mountain bikes and electric gravel bikes, are built with off-road cycling in mind, and some such as electric hybrid bikes and electric road bikes are developed to perform across a range of surfaces.
 With high-capacity batteries and powerful motors, they allow you to explore further than their manual counterparts, flattening out calf-burning climbs and enabling you to expand your riding horizons across pathways, singletrack and more.

 Can I ride technical trails?